mozilla-services/syncstorage-rs/docs/src/tools/payload-offload-infrastructure.md

    `syncdb-pldf-meta-stage`, so the connector holds no write access to the syncstorage database.
 This is a cloudops-infra change.

+   Pin the table inside it as well, with `spannerMetadataTableName = "Metadata_payload_link"` on the job.
+   Dev uses that name; reusing it per environment is fine, since the databases are already separate.
+The parameter is optional and the consequence of skipping it is silent, so it is easy to miss: see step 6.

 3. **DDL.** Apply the change stream and the `payload_link_reader` role to the target database.
 See [Out-of-band steps](#out-of-band-steps).